kragen/dernocua/text/its-ddt.md

     $35 = {token_type = TT_UINT, {bytes = {token = 0xd <error: Cannot access memory at address 0xd>, len = 0}, sint = 13, uint = 13,
         dbl = 6.4228533959362051e-323, flt = 1.821688e-44, seq = 0xd, user = 0xd}, index = 0, bit_length = 0, bit_offset = 0 '\000'}

+By contrast, following a cdr-linked list in ITS DDT was a matter of typing a `/` or `[` (which forces numeric output) at each node, if each word contained two pointers with the (18-bit) cdr packed into the right half of the word.
+If you instead wanted to follow a pointer in the left half of the word, maybe a car, it was `$/` or `$[`.
+`p*$[0]↵` is not only more than three times as long, it’s also a lot harder to type, with two shifted keys not adjacent to the home row (four for me, since I've swapped `()` and `[]`, but I mean for normal people).

+(Remember that in DDT `$` is “altmode”, the ESC key, which was not shifted and usually in a much more convenient place than on modern keyboards.)

 It’s really thought-provoking that the things I do *most of the time* in GDB, which require awkward commands full of hard-to-type line noise characters, like following chains of pointers or getting an alternate